 Very luckily, it is easier for a marketing person to give information in terms of numbers or ratios or percentage as compared to somebody in HR.

 The whole idea is to give as much information as possible in numbers.
-Numbers are the most easy form of conveying information.
+Numbers are the easiest form of conveying information.
 The information is easily comprehended and processed by the recruiter.
 Numbers are identified with your achievements and confidence.

-Long paragraphs as we said before is a total no-no. Numbers included in one liners is what is ruling !
+Long paragraphs as we said before is a total no-no. Numbers included in one-liner is what is ruling!

 The best way is to write information in line with what is being mentioned in the job description.
 If the job description says: “Managing social media platform: Facebook to grow likes and build a community”

 Managed company’s Facebook page to grow likes from 1000 to 5000 in this much time span.